MigoSwapDEX/MigoDoc/README.md

 **Are You Secure?**

-MigoSwap is built on open-source software: everything is visible! and all our Smart Contracts are available and verified on Core Explorer for transparency.
+MigoSwap is built on open-source software: everything is visible!
+And all our Smart Contracts will be available and verified on Core Explorer for transparency.

-*Security*
+**Security**

-Our platform is built with security best practices.
+* Our platform is built with security best practices.
-The use of multisig for all contracts.
+* The use of multisig for all contracts.
-Our contracts has time-lock feature for safe usage.
+* Our contracts has time-lock feature for safe usage.
-MigoSwap is built on top Core's Twisted Edwards curve - Edward448 security architecture.
+* MigoSwap is built on top Core's Twisted Edwards curve - Edward448 security architecture.